 But Viana has much more to offer: the town center is really pretty, and they even have a street art installation with umbrellas!
 And the seaside is well worth a visit, too: Afife, Arda, and Cabedelo are my absolute favorite beaches in Viana do Castelo.

-I’ve spent a weekend in Vila Real with my friend Alberto and we had a blast!
+I’ve spent a weekend with friends in Vila Real and we had a blast!

 Located by the river Corgo, it’s less than an hour away from Porto and very recommended for every road trip in Portugal.

 Vila Real has a few well-preserved chapels and buildings in the traditional Manueline style, interesting museums (psst, all of them are free to visit!), and a very relaxed vibe.